agroce/rb_tree_demo/blogpost.md

 That is precisely what [DeepState](https://github.com/trailofbits/deepstate) is.
 Well, actually, DeepState also lets you use symbolic execution to generate inputs, but we'll come back to that, later.

 Translating John's fuzzer into a DeepState test is relatively easy.
-[Here is a DeepState version of "the same fuzzer."](https://github.com/agroce/rb_tree_demo)  The primary changes for DeepState are:
+[Here is a DeepState version of "the same fuzzer."](https://github.com/agroce/rb_tree_demo)  The primary changes for DeepState, all found in the file [`deepstate_harness.cpp`](https://github.com/agroce/rb_tree_demo/blob/master/deepstate_harness.cpp), are:

 - Remove `main` and replace it with a named test (`TEST(RBTree, GeneralFuzzer)`)
    - A DeepState file can contain more than one named test, though it is fine to only have one test